zeliest/master_thesis/README.md

 Contains the source code of the model

-### lauch
+### launch

-Bash script and python code to launch the model
+Bash and python scripts to launch the model

 ### output